 You are here: Urology Textbook > Surgery (procedures) > TURP

-TURP: Indications and Technique of Transurethral Resection of the Prostate
+TURP: Technique and Complications of Transurethral Prostate Resection

 Transurethral resection of the prostate (TURP) is the endoscopic removal of prostate tissue using an electrified wire loop (Alschibaja et al., 2005).
-TURP is used for a maximum prostate gland size of 75–120 ml.
-Despite many endoscopic alternatives, TURP is the most commonly performed procedure for the treatment of benign prostatic hyperplasia (BPH)
+Despite modern endoscopic alternatives, TURP is the most commonly performed procedure for the treatment of benign prostatic hyperplasia (BPH).

 Indications for transurethral resection of the prostate (TURP)